rohanshukla/portfolio_v1/content/jobs/Xdev/index.md

 url: http://xdevstudios.com
 ---

-Built modern, performant, and robust backend API services for diverse array of projects.
+Build, style, and ship high quality websites, mobile apps, and cross platform digital experiences for a diverse array of clients using technologies such as JavaScript, Nodejs, React, MongoDB, PostgreSQL, Firebase.

-Provide input to the Development team regarding key features, solutions gap’s, and desired enhancements.
+Created numerous backend API services with a modern, reliable, and performant architecture.

-Built and deployed Web Applications for E-Commerce Platform, Job Portal and Investment Banking web app.
+Provide input to the development team regarding key features, solution gap’s, and desired enhancements.